 Of more than 7500 albums released in America between January 1986 and August 1989, forty-nine displayed a warning sticker on the sleeve.
 The PMRC believe there should have been more.
 In 1989 record companies began the voluntary labelling of albums, and the first to appear was Prince’s Graffiti Bridge and was sold to adults only.

-It is now easier to buy a .44 Magnum over the counter in America than it-is for a seventeen-year-old to buy a 2 Live Crew album in his local record shop, and the system is being introduced into this country.
+It is now easier to buy a .44 Magnum over the counter in America than it is for a 17 year old to buy a 2 Live Crew album in his local record shop, and the system is being introduced into this country.